twinfoundation/blob-storage/packages/blob-storage-connector-file/docs/reference/classes/FileBlobStorageConnector.md

 `Promise`\<`string`\>

-The id of the stored blob.
+The id of the stored blob in urn format.

 #### Implementation of